 Our original sample used a lovely fabric from Nature’s Palette by Marjolein Bastin for FreeSpirit Fabrics, an older collection that is no longer readily available.
-We selected some alternatives at Fabric.com that maintain the same theme of criss-crossing birds and flowers.
-Click on a swatch below for more detail.
+However, the selection of fabrics with nature motif’s is always in bloom in the quilting cotton category – with new options every season.

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
 As a reference, the waistband of this apron is approximately 20″ wide, the waist ties are each approximately 29″ long, the skirt length is 16″, and the bib is about 12″ at its widest point (along the bottom) and 9½” high.
 Our pretty waist ties are extra wide; pleats allow them to be inserted into the narrower waistband.

 - 2 yards of 44″+ wide fabric for the body of the apron

 - ½ yard of 44″+ wide fabric for the accent borders, neck ties and bib lining